lixi-ui/lixi-ui-vue/src/components/table/doc/index.en-US.md

 You can also select multiple rows.

-:::demo Activating multiple selection is easy: simply add an `el-table-column` with its `type` set to `selection`.
+:::demo Activating multiple selection is easy: simply add an `lx-table-column` with its `type` set to `selection`.
 Apart from multiple selection, this example also uses `show-overflow-tooltip`: by default, if the content is too long, it will break into multiple lines.
 If you want to keep it in one line, use attribute `show-overflow-tooltip`, which accepts a `Boolean` value.
 When set `true`, the extra content will show in tooltip when hover on the cell.

 ```html
 <template>